De Anza College to UCI

 Frequently Asked Questions

-What GPA do I need to transfer from De Anza College to UC Irvine for Computer Science?
+What GPA do I need to transfer from De Anza to UCI for Computer Science?

-What courses do I need to take at De Anza College to prepare for Computer Science at UCI?
+What courses do I need to complete at De Anza College before transferring to UCI for Computer Science?

 Explore More